ChaseElander/ENGL460-Project/Scenes.md

 Him: yes, well his management of the company is somewhat unorthodox from what I hear.

-You take this information, nod, still chewing your food, then walk away to the [dining room->dining room].
+You take in this information, nod, still chewing your food, then walk away to the [dining room->dining room].

 ## Kitchen